Kivuthi/Kivuthi/README.md

 - 🌱 I’m currently learning Computer Science at Kabarak University
 - 📫 How to reach me:-TEL:0745392382/Email:officialdee77@gmail.com
 - ✌️ I’m looking to collaborate with Anyone and great Tech Companies
+- Afraid of light cause it attracts bugs

  > Que sera sera